sirselim/bootNet/README.md

 ## Updates

+### 2020-07-30
+Added a directory including code contributed by Sean Burnard which is used in a recent manuscript.
+DOI and citation will be added shortly.

 ### Version: 0.1.2.0

   - code base overhauled to be data agnostic (i.e. it can be used for methylation, SNP, expression data, but also any matrix of data if set up correctly in normal `glmnet` format)